 Part of the rationale behind the creation of Restructuring Interviews was to shed some light on what restructuring investment banking actually is in practice.

 While areas like M&A - and even DCM and ECM - have quite a few practical resources online there is barely anything on restructuring investment banking.

 Restructuring investment banking can get quite complicated and is terribly difficult to distill it all down in even a lengthy post like this.
 Hopefully this post has helped you understand at least the broad contours of restructuring investment banking and cleared up a few misconceptions about the field that are perpetuated online (such as that restructuring is all about in-court work).

-If you want an even longer explanation of restructuring - where we really get into the weeds of how restructuring solutions are structured, what deliverables look like, etc. - then be sure to check out the Restructuring Interviews course.
+If you want an even longer explanation of restructuring - where I really get into the weeds of how restructuring solutions are structured, what deliverables look like, etc. - then be sure to check out the Restructuring Interviews course.

 The course is meant for a far wider audience than just interviewees.
 In the main guide there's a break down of what restructuring investment bankers do day-to-day and how deals are structured.
 Then there are additional guides with over 500 questions and answers that cover nearly every practical element of restructuring.

 Here are some additional resources as well that may prove useful: